scpstar/Group-E--PRT-585-Software-Engineering-Practice/Sonal-S331393/Readme.txt

-This is the folder for weekly exercises of Software Engineering Practice
+Here are the folders for weekly exercises of Software Engineering Practice